 Who has not known the famous Frankenstein?
 Indeed everybody knows who he is.
 Frankenstein is one of the famous fictional and horror character way back 1800s.
 Frankenstein Friday is one of the erratic off-the-record holidays we have every year that pays tribute and deference to the melodramatic and creepy fictional story of all time.

-Frankenstein Friday will be observed on Friday, 31st day of October.
+Frankenstein Friday will be observed on Friday, October 28.

 Frankenstein Friday is celebrated once a year, every last Friday of October.